 The remaining Office 2016 users get updates a little later, typically one to three weeks after Office Insiders, or possibly longer.
 When they’re released, these updates are sent to a small percentage of users first, and then more users are added over time until all Office subscribers are updated.

 When new features are available, they will download automatically if you have Office for Windows.
 If automatic update is not turned on, you can Install Office updates manually.
 If you have a Mac, be sure to configure Mac to update automatically.

-Learn more about What is Office Insider here or visit the Office Insiders program to sign up.
+Visit the Office Insider program to sign up.
 You can also follow the @OfficeInsider Twitter handle to find out about new features and updates that are released to Office Insiders.

 Here are some commonly asked questions regarding new features for Office.
 If you have additional questions about this process, please let us know using the comment box below.